katurn1/Predicting_Income_Classification/Classification_Predicting Income_writeup.md

 - Google Sheets, Pandas and Numpy for data acquisition, EDA, cleaning, and feature engineering
 - Imblearn for resampling unbalanced classes
 - Sklearn for modeling and parameter tuning
-- Grid Search for hyperparameter optimization
+- Grid Search for hyper-parameter optimization
 - Matplotlib and Seaborn for data and model visualization